rk68/Ethereum-Twitter-Bot/README.md

       pip install tweepy

+## How to use:

-Note: Change the keys in api_key.py to your own developer account keys.
+To make this bot run on your own twitter account change the keys in api_key.py to your own developer account keys.